Prohibited Steps Order Explained

 If you feel able to, it’s important that you try and come to an agreement with your ex-partner about your child before you apply to Court.

 Applying for a Court Order can be expensive and take time, for both you and your child, but we understand that in some cases this may be a parent’s only option.
-Our specialist Family and Child Law Solicitors are experts in dealing with Child Court Orders and can help you with your case.
+Legal aid may be available to apply for a Prohibited Steps order in some circumstances.
+Our specialist Family and Children Law Solicitors are experts in dealing with Children Court Orders and can help you with your case.

 We are accredited by the Law Society for Family Law and Children Law, and will work with you to reach the best outcome for you and your child.